 1 / 6

 Terrace for all.
-Rudolfinum is taking steps towards an ambitious renovation
+Rudolfinum takes steps towards an ambitious renovation

 11.04.2022 | Author: Filip Tomášek

 This has been caused by the unsatisfactory condition of the terrace.
-The surface is uneven, important safety features are missing and access to the roof through a narrow fire escape is quite complicated.
-Any form of possible public use of the roof has thus not yet been considered.
+The surface is uneven, important safety features are missing, and access to the roof through a narrow fire escape is somewhat complicated.
+Any idea of possible public use of the roof has thus not yet been considered.
 In less than two years, however, this could be different.
-If everything goes according to the current plans, not only visitors to the Czech Philharmonic concerts or the Rudolfinum Gallery will be able to look forward to another unusual experience.
+If everything goes according to current plans, not only visitors to the Czech Philharmonic concerts or the Galerie Rudolfinum, but other members of the public will be able to enjoy a unique experience and view.

 Visualization of the Renovated Terrace